tachi-hi/tachi-hi.github.io/index.md

 + Machine Learning
 + Applied Math

-If an opportunity offers, I would like to try some other new research fields including natural language processing, game AI, etc.
+If an opportunity offers, I would like to try some other new research fields including ...
++ Natural language processing (especially sentence generation)
++ Game AI,
++ Legal reasoning,
++ Applications of the quantum annealing,

+etc.

 ## My SNS accounts